bbolker/bbmisc/peeves.md

 Verbs are usually punchier than nouns, including [gerunds](https://en.wikipedia.org/wiki/Gerund#Examples_of_use).

-As S&W say, "omit needless words".
+As Strunk and White say, "omit needless words".
 After writing a draft, go through and see what qualifications and waffles you can delete without changing the meaning of your sentences.

 Reading your own prose out loud is a good way to proofread and find awkward phrasing.